pingcap/docs/sync-diff-inspector/sync-diff-inspector-overview.md

 ######################### Datasource config #########################
 [data-sources]
 [data-sources.mysql1] # mysql1 is the only custom ID for the database instance.
-It is used for following `task.source-instances/task.target-instance` configuration.
+It is used for the following `task.source-instances/task.target-instance` configuration.
     host = "127.0.0.1"
     port = 3306
     user = "root"